-3.16 It is the responsibility of proprietors, operators and drivers to ensure that they are properly insured at all times.
-If drivers work for multiple operators, all parties must ensure that appropriate and valid insurance is in place to avoid an inadvertent criminal offence.

-3.17 Applications for the grant or renewal of a vehicle licence must ensure the Insurance cover is for the use of the vehicle for either hackney carriage or private hire in line with the licence applied for.
+- 17.1 It is the responsibility of proprietors, operators and drivers to ensure that they are properly insured at all times.
+If drivers work for multiple operators, all parties must ensure that appropriate and valid insurance is in place to avoid an inadvertent criminal offence. - 17.2 Applications for the grant or renewal of a vehicle licence must ensure the Insurance cover is for the use of the vehicle for either hackney carriage or private hire in line with the licence applied for.
 The vehicle proprietor and the driver must ensure that valid insurance is maintained at all times during the licensed period.
-It is considered best practice for proprietors and or drivers to keep copies of expired insurance policies for a reasonable period of time in case of any retrospective claims.
+It is considered best practice for proprietors and or drivers to keep copies of expired insurance policies in case of any retrospective claims. - 17.3 Licensed Hackney Carriage and Private Hire Vehicles can only be driven by drivers who are also licensed by Huntingdonshire District Council.
+It is an offence for anyone else to drive the vehicle, except when being tested by a garage mechanic, regardless of whether the vehicle is being used to carry passengers at the time.
+To do so could also invalidate the vehicle insurance.